davidantaki/cs3200-database-design-final-project/README.md

-# cs3200-database-design-final-project
+# Application Description
+This is a simple application that allows a user to store basic energy usage information about various properties they may own.
+This could be used by homeowners, commercial property owners, or business owners who may want to track their properties' energy usage.

-# “Lessons Learned” section that contains report sections for the following:
+# “Lessons Learned”
 ## Technical expertise gained
-* More knowledge on how to design and build an application that uses a database for storing data as opposed to storing data in the application itself.
+* More knowledge on how to design and build an application that uses a database for storing data as opposed to storing data in the application itself or in a simple text file.
 * Learned how to connect a user facing application (frontend) to a database (backend).
 ## Insights, time management insights, data domain insights etc.